How to find out if someone has life insurance

 If you shared any digital storage with the deceased — or they had an external hard drive — you might be able to find the policy saved there.

-Unfortunately, if the policy is on a device in an account that’s password-protected or encrypted, it will be hard to retrieve.
+Unfortunately, if the policy is on a device in an account that’s password-protected or encrypted, it’ll likely be hard to retrieve.
 You may be able to gain access by presenting the company that owns the account with a court order, but it might not honor your request.

 If you’re allowed to handle your deceased loved one’s property and access their records, try to locate any password information that could give you login credentials for financial and other digital accounts.